A complete guide on Technology Migration Strategies: (Part 1 – Introduction)

 Relational DB to Relational DB

-This approach is the most straight forward migration.
-There are tons of tools available that perform this type of migration pretty efficiently, almost 100% effective.
+This approach is the most straightforward migration.
+There are tons of tools available that perform this type of migration pretty efficiently, and almost 100% effectively.

 Relational DB to Non-Relational DB & Vice-versa

 This migration is more difficult in comparison to the aforementioned one.
-Since Relational DB & Non-Relational DB are fundamentally different, their migration may not be 100% efficient.
+Since Relational DB and non-relational DB are fundamentally different, their migration may not be 100% efficient.
 Essentially, migrating to Non-Relational DB means sacrificing the ACID properties (atomic, consistent, isolated, and durable) which guarantee the scalability of a database.

 However, there are multiple free tools available that support database migration from Relational to Non-Relational DB.
-Though using them is not widely recommended as these tools do not support the system’s schema structure and most seem too rigid to adapt the system requirements.
+However, using them is not widely recommended as these tools do not support the system’s schema structure and most seem too rigid to adapt to the system’s requirements.